Skip To Main Content

 Campus Safety Hotline: (925) 709-4847

-This hotline number or google form is available for students and parents/guardians to leave a confidential, taped message about anything occurring at school that is causing students to feel unsafe, including all forms of bullying.
+This hotline number is available for students and parents/guardians to leave a confidential, taped message about anything occurring at school that is causing students to feel unsafe, including all forms of bullying.

 The District is very interested in resolving issues of conflict, especially possession of weapons.
 Students are encouraged to tell an adult on campus about such activities.
 If students are fearful of retaliation, the Hotline is available as an alternative to personally reporting a campus safety or related concerns.